sandeepsa1/dsa/README.md

 ### 07-prims-algorithm
 Prim's algorithm is a greedy algorithm used to find the minimum spanning tree (MST) of a connected, undirected graph.

+### 08-a-star-algorithm
+Finds the shortest path in a weighted graph with the help of a heuristic function.
+A* is generally more efficient than other algorithms with good heuristic.